 Sterling is a very small town located in the state of Connecticut.
 With a population of 3,623 people and just one neighborhood, Sterling is the 143rd largest community in Connecticut.

-Sterling is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Sterling is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Sterling is a town of sales and office workers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Sterling who work in office and administrative support (11.91%), management occupations (11.44%), and sales jobs (9.37%).

-A relatively large number of people in Sterling telecommute to their jobs.
-Overall, about 11.37% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.37% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Sterling has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Sterling has few renters and college students.
 But the biggest reason it is quieter in Sterling than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Sterling may be for you.